Politics and International Studies (BA) - Course full

 Lectures vary; Seminars in Year One - maximum 14 students; Seminars in later years - maximum 18 students.

 Assessment depends on your choice between coursework and exams; also dependent on modules chosen.
 The final degree classification is determined by your second (40%) and final year marks (60%).

-If you would rather study abroad for only part of your second year, you can apply for our half-year exchange programme with City University, Hong Kong.
-We also offer extensive study abroad opportunities as an intercalated year in France, Germany, Spain, Austria, Italy, Sweden, Norway, Denmark, Australia, Japan and Hong Kong that extend your degree by a year.
+We also offer extensive study abroad opportunities as an intercalated year in countries such as France, Germany, Spain, Austria, Italy, Sweden, Norway, Denmark, Australia, Japan, China, South Korea, Singapore and Hong Kong that extend your degree by a year.

 A level: AAA

 Additional requirements: You will also need to meet our English Language requirements.